iliavatafov/React---The-Complete-Guide-incl-Hooks-React-Router-Redux-/next-js-basics/README.md

 <br>

-<p align="center"> A simple expenses app, providing users to add and track their expenses.
+<p align="center"> A simple meetups app, providing users with option to add meetups and see details about selected meetup.
 </p>

 <hr>